stronk-dev/Tokyo-Night-Linux/README.md

     - Polybar: Theme and config for the status bar when using I3 with modules n shit enabled
     - Spicetify: Contains theme for modifying Spotify
     - Sway: Example sway config with auto starting applications, borders and gaps settings, etc
-    - Polybar: Theme and config for the status bar when using Sway
+    - Waybar: Theme and config for the status bar when using Sway
     - Wofi: Actually contains an example config and theme for Rofi and Wofi, although we are using Rofi in the configs

 - /etc/logid.conf: Optional example configuration for the Logitech MX Master mouse, using gestures to call certain key combinations set in the I3/Sway config